-Today is our 14th wedding anniversary; it’s not really a “monumental” anniversary, but any anniversary you can celebrate is monumental and I think now more than ever, we realize this.
+Today is our 14th wedding anniversary; it’s not a “monumental” anniversary, but any anniversary you can celebrate is monumental, and I believe we realize this now more than ever.

 We went for a walk along Lake Michigan.

-We took down the trampoline that had been in this exact spot for almost six years and gave it to our neighbors who have smaller kids.
-We decided that since this summer meant more time at home, that we would create a social distancing style fire pit.
+We removed the trampoline that had been in this exact spot for nearly six years and gave it to our neighbors with kids who were younger.
+We decided to make a social distancing style fire pit because we would be spending more time at home this summer.

-See that fence?
-It might become a drop-down bar with our neighbors.
+Do you see that fence?
+It could turn into a drop-down bar with our neighbors.

 We went on a date night picnic to one of our favorite towns.
-Curbside pickup pizza from a favorite restaurant, followed by a picnic in a nearby park.
-We listened to our favorite music on my phone, heard laughter from the nearby tennis courts, and people-watched other folks walking, being outside, and enjoying the delicious simple things.
+Curbside pizza from a favorite restaurant, followed by a picnic in a nearby park.
+We listened to our favorite music on my phone, heard laughter from the nearby tennis courts, and people-watched.

-We walked through the streets of our favorite small town, many of which had very expensive homes that we could never afford, but we fantasized aloud about how how much fun it would be to live here and be able to walk to so many of the places we enjoy visiting.
+We walked through the streets of our favorite small town and we daydreamed aloud about how much fun it would be to live here and be able to walk to so many of the places we enjoy visiting.

-The only thing different about visiting our favorite little town were the masks and the absence of people out and about, but we made a remark about how pleasant it was having the town to ourselves.
-It made for a lovely date night.
+The only thing different about visiting our favorite town were the masks and the lack of people, but we commented on how nice it was to have the place to ourselves.
+It was a lovely date night.
 Coronavirus-edition.

-When I was looking for a picnic blanket, I came across a box of our wedding items in the basement and looked through it for the first time in years.
-It was a lot of fun looking through the items I planned for our wedding such as magazine articles, an extra boutonniere, and response cards for who came and who didn’t.
+I came across a box of our wedding items in the basement while looking for a picnic blanket and went through it for the first time in years.
+Looking through the items I planned for our wedding, such as magazine articles, an extra boutonniere, and response cards for who came and who couldn’t, was a lot of fun.

-Ellie tried on the bridal shoes I purchased from Target.
-I was excited to find wedding shoes that were both comfortable and affordable because, let’s be honest, they were completely off my feet by the first dance.
+Ellie tried on the bridal shoes I bought at Target.
+I was thrilled to find wedding shoes that were both comfortable and reasonably priced because, let’s face it, they were off my feet by the first dance.

-She also tried on my wedding dress, which was bought at a local dress shop for under $200.
+She also tried on my wedding gown, which I purchased for less than $200 at a local dress shop.

 Sigh.

-We went for a long walk yesterday near the Chicago River.
-He often jokes about being dragged on these soul-saving treks, but he secretly enjoys them.
-He gets to spend time with me, after all.
-What’s not to love?
+Yesterday, we went for a long walk along the Chicago River.
+He frequently makes fun of being dragged on these soul-saving journeys, but he secretly enjoys them.

-As the kids become older, we spend more of our spare time alone, and I realize how much I love this man and how much he loves me.
-It used to scare the shit out of me to think about life without the kids.
-They’ve become such an integral part of our relationship that I used to worry about how we’d be as a couple as they grew older and further away from us.
+As the kids get older, we spend more time alone, and I realize how much I love this man and how much he loves me.
+It used to terrify me to consider life without the kids.
+They’ve become such an important part of our relationship that I used to worry about how we’d be as a couple as they grew older and moved away from us.

 I’m realizing that I like him and he likes me.
 There is no one I would prefer to spend the rest of my life with.